emmilymcdonald/MAT4376-project-2-team-3/MIMIC3D_DataSet/01-Initial.md

-## Initial look at the Mimic3D dataset
+## Initial Look and Exploration of the Mimic3D Dataset

+Before we dove into our exploration, we first needed to determine what each of the variables were in the provided dataset.
+We compiled the following data dictionary.

 ### Data Dictionary for the dataset